isaacwoodruff/simplysportscience/README.md

 # Credits
 ### Content
+- The text for the job postings on the site was taken from [Careers In Sport](https://careers-in-sport.co.uk/)
+- All other content on the site was written by the developer.

 ### Media
+- The banner image in the job search pages uses an image from [this location](https://www.pexels.com/photo/photo-of-people-doing-fist-bump-3184430/?fbclid=IwAR38WzHnwwOuL2VcxFMn879hwp7a81MHEk9mYuYkB5Bzj4K0mRpSADZuUUA)
+- The background image for sign in/sign up pages uses an image from [this location](https://www.pexels.com/photo/woman-writing-on-a-notebook-beside-teacup-and-tablet-computer-733856/?fbclid=IwAR1O-2oPVI040el3QIC9nsV3SAqNAidZxRPIBkTcR-FGBJmIGj_ftF5I3d4)
+- The favicon for this site is take from [Flaticon](https://www.flaticon.com/free-icon/gym_755298)

 ### Code
+- Code for in the @receiver function for the user profiles was modified from a blog post by [SimpleIsBetterThanComplex](https://simpleisbetterthancomplex.com/tutorial/2016/11/23/how-to-add-user-profile-to-django-admin.html)
+- The [William Vincent](https://wsvincent.com/django-slug-tutorial/) helped me understand how to use slugs with absolute urls
+- The CSS gradient for the instagram icon was taken from [Brand Gradients](http://www.brandgradients.com/instagram-colors/)

 ### Acknowledgements
+- [Corey Schafers] youtube [Django Tutorials](https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) helped me a lot in my understanding of Django.
 - Thanks to [Aaron Sinnott](https://github.com/aaronsnig501) for his help and suggestions throughout the project
+- [SlackOverflow](https://stackoverflow.com/) was invaluable for understanding issues and bugs throughout the development of the project